illusorier/123/Angular/angular1/Overview.md

 1. The browser's event-loop waits for an event to arrive.

-## Interpolation

-Interpolation markup with embedded expressions is used by AngularJS to provide data-binding to text nodes and attribute values.

-        <a ng-href="img/{{username}}.jpg">Hello {{username}}!</a>

-## Decorators

-## Bootstrap

-AngularJS initialization process and manually initialize AngularJS.

-AngularJS initializes automatically的时间点。

 ##### $event

 Directives like `ngClick` and `ngFocus` expose a `$event` object within the scope of that expression.